csabaiBio/physdm/docs/README.md

 Students also have to defend their coursework in an oral defense, in which we want to make sure you understand your submitied project.

 ## Deadlines:

 First project progress report deadline: **2025.
 10. 4.
 23:59 (estimated)** - short email describing what you have achived thus far and zipped project files (without data if large)
 First project deadline: **2025.
 11. 02.
 23:59 (estimated)** - (end of fall break)

+Second progress report deadline: **2025.
+11. 15.
+23:59 (estimated)** - same as previous
+Second project deadline: **2025.
+12. 13.
+23:59 (estimated)** - (end of semester)

 Examplary reports of the first projects, these are some to strive for:
 * [SDSS](./lab/examplary_full_report_SDSS.pdf) **best overall**
 * [POLLUTION](./lab/examplery_eda_POLLUTION.pdf) very good and informative EDA
 * [POLLUTION](./lab/exemplary_full_report_POLLUTION2.pdf) very good overall work
 * [SPOTIFY](./lab/exemplary_full_report_SPOTIFY.pdf) very good overall work

-Second progress report deadline: **2025.
-11. 15.
-23:59 (estimated)** - same as previous
-Second project deadline: **2025.
-12. 14.
-23:59 (estimated)** - (end of semester)

 Send your homework to the teacher who is responsible for your project! ***Please make the title of your mail your Neptun-code.***